terramate-io/terramate/docs/orchestration.md

 Order of execution can be explicitly declared inside the **stack** block using the fields **before** and **after**.

-Each field is a set of strings (**set(string)**), where each string is a reference to another stack.
+Each field is a set of string (**set(string)**), where each string is a path that references another directory, which can be a stack or contain stacks inside.

 The explicit order can be used in conjunction with the implicit filesystem order but have in mind that a parent stack in the filesystem can never execute after a child one, and trying to make this using explicit **before** and **after** clauses will lead to a cycle error.

-References to stacks can be relative to the stack being configured in the form:
+References to directories can be relative to the stack being configured in the form:

 ```
-../../stack
+../../dir
 ```

 Or they can be relative to the project root, starting with "/":

 ```
-/path/relative/to/project/root/stack
+/path/relative/to/project/root/dir
 ```

-**before** ensures that the configured stack is executed before the listed stacks, as the stack you are saying "I execute before these stacks".
+**before** ensures that the configured stack is executed before the stacks contained in the directory paths.
+As the stack you are saying:
+"I execute before all stacks inside these directories".

-**after** ensures the opposite, that the listed stacks are executed before the configured stack, you are saying "I execute after these stacks".
+**after** ensures the opposite, that the stacks contained in the provided directories are executed before the current stack.
+As the stack, you are saying:
+"I execute after all stacks inside these directories".

 For example, let's assume we have a project organized like this: